 Lastly, some male barn owls like to roost in the nest box beside their mate, even after the chicks hatch.
 Large boxes allow them the opportunity.

 If you build it, they will come

 In the right environment, barn owls take readily to nest boxes, but, beware, there are a number of poor nest box designs on the market.
 If you're going to the effort to build or buy and install an owl box, make sure it's a good one.

 Buy or build a barn owl nest box

 At approximately 22" by 36" and 24" high, our barn owl nest boxes are spacious, providing plenty of room for a large owl family.
 You can download the most current instructions from the link at the top of the page, or contact us for current pricing and availability.

 We also offer remote consulting on placement and installation guidance.

 Watch and share your owl family

 Keep an eye on what's going on inside your owl box through an infrared security camera.

-Research suggests up to 91% of wild barn owls have been exposed to anticoagulants from consuming rodents that have eaten poison.
+Research suggests at least 91% of wild barn owls have been exposed to anticoagulants from consuming rodents that have eaten poison.